urgdog/urg.systems/thonks/errors.md

 ---
 # Urg Totem: Error Say, 'Cable Not Plugged'.
 Humans Say, 'System Broken.'

-In olden days, when Urg was a young shaman, he want to share all knowledge with everyone.
-Very noble.
+In olden days, when Urg was a young shaman, he think everyone want to know things.
+Urg likes knowing things, and reading.
 Sometimes tho, ppl don't want all knowledge.
 Is ok- not everyone likes to know history since time started.
 Very helpful for troubleshooting, not helpful for finishing things before ale-o-clock.

 So, Urg make programs- sometimes they have errors!
 Can't control that because humans interact with programs.
 That's the point!
 But humans are weird and unpredictable.

-When error, you say what to do, how to fix, how to troubleshoot.
-Sometimes problem is Urg's problem, sometimes it's humans problem. (most time it's human problem).
+error say what to do, how to fix, how to troubleshoot.
+Sometimes problem is Urg's problem, sometimes it's humans problem. (most time it's human problem, if we are being honest - but these are challenges to conquer!
+Different post, no tangents!).

 So error log shows all the truth:

 > INFO: MAKING DEVICE GO
 > INFO: TRYING TO CONNECT TO DEVICE
 > WARN: RETRY ONCE MORE...
 > ERROR: DEVICE NOT WORK.
 CHECK CABLE (GREEN).
-DID YOU PLUG IN GREEN CABLE?
+IF GREEN PLUGGED IN MAYBE BIG WRONG!

 Urg see this.
 Urg understand.
 Check cable!
 Green one!

 But young shamans... they not see last line.
 Now, clever young shamans copy paste all errors for Urg to see, and say "Urg!
 Help!
 I have error!"

-Urg reads error, and think, "Urg must broken it, something very bad."
+Urg reads error, and think, "Urg must broken system with latest merge, dumb Urg."
+Much time spent and skull scratching.

 Nope, young shaman not plug in green cable!
 WHY inflict pain like this?
+Urg trusted young shaman!
+Its ok, we not yell at youngling.
+But we unhappy.

-Urg has a theory about this, and maybe it help other shamans: humans don't read when scared because if not green lights, heart go fast.
+Urg has theory about this, and maybe it help other shamans:
+Young shaman don't read when scared because if not green lights, heart go fast.
-Must make green light, so finger go faster than brain and say "Help!".
+Young shaman has angry leaders (more angry than Urg) and sometimes only want go, no think.
+Young shaman must make green light, so finger go faster than brain and say "Help!".

 So, Urg's tribe try new thing: we summon ancient demon from mid 1990's.
 Is forbidden in some places, but Urg makes new rules.
 Is ok, Urg knows this demon.